 The Lammas ecovillage is a collective of eco-smallholdings working together to create and sustain a culture of land-based self-reliance.
 The project supports a permaculture approach to land management – in which human beings are considered an intrinsic part of the ecosystem.
 As a result our approach to environmental management is one of stewardship for future generations rather than exploitation for short term gain.

+Originally planning permission was granted for 9 smallholdings.
+Since then there has been a range of peripheral development adding to the community here.
 Under the planning conditions smallholders report to the Council each year, setting out their progress against a series of performance indicators that include traffic generation, land-based productivity, and ecological foot-printing.
-Residents are required to substantially meet their needs from the land and demonstrate positive environmental, social and economic benefit.
+The Lammas Ecovillage was one of the first projects to benefit from the One Planet Development planning policy.

 Natural Building